kalemas/getpack/README.md

-### Declarative external resources any with implicit deployment
+### Declarative resources with implicit deployment

-This package provide classes that allow to setup external resources (utilities, python packages etc.) that will be deployed as they are used.
+This package provide classes that allow to setup external resources (utilities, python packages, executables etc.) that will be deployed as they are used.
 In most cases data should be on the web and it will be deployed and cached locally on only first usage.

 There are several examples in `test/` folder and `getpack.library` module already defined and useable.
 But main intention is to provide framework for